anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.2"></a>
 ## 4.2 Infrastructure Profiles Catalogue

 Infrastructure exposes compute Flavours with options, virtual interface options, storage extensions, and acceleration extensions to VNFs.
-These NFVI Profiles are offered to VNFs in the form of infrastructure instance types with their corresponding options and extensions.
+These NFVI Profiles are offered to VNFs with their corresponding options and extensions.

-The idea of the infrastructure profiles catalogue is to have a predefined set of instance types with a predefined set of compute Flavours (sometimes referred to as T-shirt sizes) which VNF vendors use to build their VNFs.
-Each VNF uses one or more compute Flavour (with one or more of offered instance types) to build its overall functionality as illustrated in **Figure 4-2**.
+The idea of the NFVI profiles is to have a predefined set of infrastructure capabilities with a predefined set of compute Flavours which VNF vendors use to build their VNFs.
+Each VNF can use several Flavours from different NFVI Profiles to build its overall functionality as illustrated in **Figure 4-2**.

 <p align="center"><img src="../figures/ch04_vnf_design.PNG" alt="vnf_design" title="VNF Design" width="65%"/></p>
-<p align="center"><b>Figure 4-2:</b> VNFs built against standard instance types and compute Flavours.</p>
+<p align="center"><b>Figure 4-2:</b> VNFs built against NFVI Profiles and compute Flavours.</p>

 <a name="4.2.1"></a>
 ### 4.2.1 Compute Flavours